Dmitri-Sintsov/django-jinja-knockout/CONTRIBUTING.rst

 1. It would be great if the pull request included automated tests for `djk-sample`_.
 2. If the pull request adds functionality, the docs should be updated.
 Implement new functionality into a function / class / method with a docstring.
-Major and important features should be briefly described in README.rst / QUICKSTART.rst.
+Major and important features should be briefly described in the README.rst / QUICKSTART.rst.
 Detailed documentation is not required but is welcomed and should be implemented in separate rst file.
-3. The pull request should work for Python 3.4 / 3.5 Django 1.8 / 1.9 / 1.10 at least.
+3. The pull request should work for Python 3 / Django LTS at least.